Yester House: History

 The lands of Yester were granted to Hugo de Giffard, a Norman, in the 12th century.
 Yester Castle, around 1 mi south-east of the present house, was built by the Giffords in the later 13th century.

 The heiress of the Giffords married into the Hay family, who were raised to the peerage in 1488 as Lord Hay of Yester.
 In 1646 the 8th Lord Hay was created Earl of Tweeddale, and considered the building of a new house at Yester.
 The 1st Earl acquired his title for his support of Charles I, but later served in two Commonwealth Parliaments.
 His son, the 2nd Earl of Tweeddale, was appointed to the Privy Council of Scotland after the Restoration.
 He began improvements to the estate, including the planting of over 6000 acres of woodland.
 It was around this time that the medieval village of Yester was moved to its current location at Gifford.
 The Earl consulted Sir William Bruce in 1670, with a view to commissioning a new house, although nothing was done at this time.
 From 1676 Yester was the second Scottish estate (after Lennoxlove) to practice "enclosure" adding eight miles of stone walls to enclose the woodlands.

 Formal gardens were established and parkland laid out through the 1680s and 1690s.
 These Versailles-inspired gardens were removed in the 1750s in reaction to the new fashion of open parkland.

 For his support of William of Orange, the 2nd Earl was appointed Lord Chancellor of Scotland in 1692 and 1st Marquess of Tweeddale in 1694.
 John Hay, 2nd Marquess of Tweeddale, who inherited the estate in 1697, appointed James Smith and Alexander McGill to begin work on a new house in 1697.
-The 2nd Marquess supported the Acts of Union and served at Westminster as a representative peer.
+The 2nd Marquess supported the Acts of Union and served at Westminster as a Scottish representative peer.
 When he died in 1713 the building work was still underway; the main house was complete by 1715, when the 3rd Marquess died.